 array_distinct

-The array_distinct() function removes duplicates from a target array.
-The syntax is as follows:
+The array_distinct() function removes duplicate elements from the target array.
+Syntax:

 array_distinct(arr1)

-If the data types of the elements in the array are inconsistent (for example, the elements are of string and numeric types), an error is returned.
+If the elements of the array are of different types (such as a string array and a numeric array), an error is returned.

 Here are some examples: